raystack/frontier/docs/docs/users/principal.md

 ### Delete User

-Deleting a Shield user deletes it from the Shield instance and all it's relations to an Organization or Group.
+Deleting a Frontier user deletes it from the Frontier instance and all it's relations to an Organization or Group.
 All the policies created for that user for access control and invitations for that user too is deleted.

 Use **`DELETE /v1beta1/users/:id`** API for this operation.